oracle-livelabs/goldengate/ai-agent-data-streams/extract-datastream/extract-datastream.md

     ![YAML config](images/01-04-data-stream-yaml.png)

 9. Check the status of your lab environment. **Refresh** the GoldenGate LiveLab Status page, or click **Restart Validation**.
 All tiles should now be green.
+Keep this window open.

     ![Check Data Stream status](./images/04-09-checkstatus.png " ")